crlandsc/Multi-Layer-Perceptron-Neural-Network-Demo/README.md

 ## Motivation
 When working with machine learning (ML) models, we use pre-built libraries with immense functionality all of the time.
 While it is efficient to utilize what has already been constructed (why reinvent the wheel?), this never truly imparts an understanding of the math that lives under the hood.
 Without an understanding of the components of a system, you can never utilize it to its full potential.
 The motivation for replicating this code was to provide a deeper understanding for myself and others of a simple neural net so that each element is more tangible.

+**Note** that while a simple dense network as described below would not be used for audio machine learning tasks (which is my primary interest), the principles demonstrated here undergird the processes of more complex CNNs, RNNs, etc.

 ## MLP Neural Network Background

 An MLP is a type of artificial neural network that consists of multiple layers of interconnected nodes, also known as neurons.
-It is a feedforward neural network, which means that the input data flows through the network in one direction, and the output is generated at the end of the network.
+It is a feedforward neural network (aka "dense" network), which means that the input data flows through the network in one direction, and the output is generated at the end of the network.

 <div align="center">
 <img src="./images/MLP.jpg" width=500/>